 It is not simply increased flexibility or even increased circulation that really makes us feel so good after an asana practice.
 Sure these things lend to that great feeling and healing effects, but it is the opening of the meridians that truly works the magic of asana.

 These lines are most popularly known as Meridians from Traditional Chinese Medicine and Acupuncture, or as the Nadis in India.
 However many places throughout the world have discovered something about them.
 In TCM and Ayurveda these lines were found to correspond to the health of every organ and energy system in our body; and these energies correspond to certain elements or combinations of elements (i.e. kidneys correspond to the water element).Therefore, in this training we learn to do asana in a way that precisely targets and opens these lines to activate the elements needed to get us through any variety of life's challenges.
 So, rather than doing asana in a vague way (that usually happens when we are unaware of the meridian locations and energies), we learn to apply asana in a very prescriptive way.
 Often we do this by also adding resistance (aka resistance stretching) which is more safe and effective than traditional stretching.
 This also brings greater stimulation to the meridian while strengthening the muscle and shredding damaged/excessive fascia; that is usually the cause of blocked meridian energy.
-The body expels this fascia waste and leaves the meridians open, thus improving the function and efficiency of the organs while simultaneously bringing out the elemental qualities (virtues) with which they correspond; which is another huge psychological, emotional and spiritual aspect of this work that we cannot even begin to elaborate upon in this paragraph.
+The body expels this fascial waste and leaves the meridians open, thus improving the function and efficiency of the organs while simultaneously bringing out the elemental qualities (virtues) with which they correspond; which is another huge psychological, emotional and spiritual aspect of this work that we cannot even begin to elaborate upon in this paragraph.
 However, every topic you see in the curriculum below is in some way elaborating upon this theme.
 Just as the teaching of asana will take on great new depths in these contexts, but in many other contexts as well, such as...

 Listen To The Elements ~ Hear The Whole Person

-Inspired by Person Centered Therapy that was created by guru-psychologist Carl Rogers; and later fostered a therapeutic listening process called Spiritual Companioning, created by Linda Popov; Elemental Companioning takes these 2 processes a giant leap further by adding the Ayurvedic wisdom of the Five Great Elements.
+Inspired by Person Centered Therapy that was created by guru-psychologist Carl Rogers; and later fostered by a therapeutic listening process called Spiritual Companioning, created by Linda Popov; Elemental Companioning takes these 2 processes a giant leap further by adding the Ayurvedic wisdom of the Five Great Elements.
 This knowledge transforms an average or even "bad listener" into a great listener: and a great friend into a great companion.
 It not only teaches you to listen to others on a therapeutic level, it also enables you to hear the deeper messages of the elements [literally, earth, water, fire, air, space] that are at play within one's language (including body language - which we also study; see Delsarte) as they express a challenge they are going through.
 Once an elemental imbalance is known, one can then take a listen to the wisdom of Mother Nature as she brings us the greatest examples of how to bring balance back to the elements in our own nature.

 Knowledge Speaks ~ Wisdom Listens